d-michail/python-jgrapht/docs/tutorial.rst

 Adding vertices
 ---------------

-Vertices are added by calling method :py:meth:`.Graph.add_vertex` and providing the vertex identifier as a parameter.
+Vertices are added by calling method :py:meth:`.Graph.add_vertex`.
+The user can provide explicitly the vertex identifier as a parameter:

 .. nbplot::

   >>> g.add_vertex(0)

-The method returns `True` if the vertex is added and `False` if the vertex was already a member of the graph.
+It is also possible to let the graph create automatically one:

+.. nbplot::

+  >>> g.add_vertex()

+The newly created vertex identifier is returned by the call, in order to be used when adding edges.
 Multiple vertices can also be added using any iterable.

 .. nbplot::

-  >>> g.add_vertices_from([1, 2])

-If the user does not want to explicitly provide a vertex number, vertices can be automatically assigned identifiers by the graph using :py:meth:`.Graph.create_vertex`.

-.. nbplot::

-  >>> g.create_vertex()
+  >>> g.add_vertices_from([2, 3])

-The method returns the identifier of the newly created vertex.

 Vertex Set
 ----------